Stable all nitrogen metallic salt at terapascal pressures

+The inclusion of vibrational effects reduces the region of stability of $Cmca$ to a small wedge in Fig.\ \ref{fig:melting} and, even in that region, $Cmca$ is never the most stable phase by more than 2 meV/atom.
+Because the candidate structures have very different characters, their respective vibrational energies differ considerably.
+As a consequence, vibrational effects make noticeable changes to the transition pressures even at 0 K where, for example, the pressure for the $P4/nbm\rightarrow P2_1$ transition is reduced by 0.5 TPa.
+The N10 ($I\bar{4}3m$) $\rightarrow P4/nbm$ transition is not affected as much, because their enthalpies cross with a much larger gradient.
+Finally, our QHA results greatly reduce the possibility of $P2_12_12_1$ being stabilized by temperature.

+Our calculations show that the insulating behavior of nitrogen persists to 2.0 TPa, at which the transition to the metallic $Cmca$ and $P4/nbm$ phases occurs.
+This is a considerably higher pressure than in other light elements such as hydrogen \cite{Pickard2007-hydrogen}, carbon \cite{Martinez2012-carbon} and oxygen (although oxygen is predicted to become insulating at 2 TPa \cite{Sun2012-O2}).
+The projected density of states (pDOS) shows signs of $2s\rightarrow 2p$ charge transfer only above 15 TPa.
+The electronic band structures and pDOS of the relevant structures are shown in the Supplemental Material \cite{epaps}.

-The formation of N$_2$ pairs and N$_5$ tetrahedra in $P4/nbm$ was deduced from the calculated bond lengths and confirmed by the charge density plot in Fig.\ \ref{fig:charge_density}(b), where the atoms between the tetrahedron center and corners, and between the two atoms within the dimers, form strong covalent bonds.
-The electron localization function (ELF) shown in the supplementary material provides additional evidence for the formation of tetrahedra and dimers in $P4/nbm$.
+The formation of N$_2$ pairs and N$_5$ tetrahedra in $P4/nbm$ is confirmed by the charge density plot in Fig.\ \ref{fig:charge_density}(b), where the atoms between the tetrahedron center and corners, and between the two atoms within the dimers, form strong covalent bonds.
+The electron localization function (ELF) shown in the Supplemental Material \cite{epaps} provides additional evidence for the formation of tetrahedra and dimers in $P4/nbm$.